Package 'fanplot'

 Details

-If mode, sd or skew are not specified they assume the default values of 0, 1 and 1, respectively.
-This results in identical values as a those obtained from a normal distribution.
+If mode, sd or skew are not specified they assume the default values of 0, 1 and 0, respectively.
+This results in identical values as those obtained from a normal distribution.

 The probability density function is: